meeshkan/unmock-js/packages/unmock-jsdom/README.md

 ```

 At a certain point this becomes a bit tedious, at which point you will want to create a credentials file.
 See [unmock.io/docs](https://www.unmock.io/docs) for more information on credential files.

+### Usage in Next.js

+unmock-jsdom depends on `XMLHttpRequest` that is not available in Node.js.
+Therefore, the module should be excluded from server-side bundles by, for example, importing it in `componentDidMount` instead of top-level.
+See our [Next.js example](https://github.com/unmock/next-grommet-example/blob/master/pages/index.tsx).

 ## Contributing